LeoLuoUofT/SIGNIT/RUNNING.md

 c)Sit back, relax and wait for results.

+d)you can view the already existing results we got in the classifier_visualization.pdf or directly in the classifier.ipynb file as well.

 More visualization and data analysis stats is provided in the Visualizations folder, included the jupyter notebook for analysis on Deaf users and sign_langauge_users_analysis.py for analysis on deaf users who use sign language.